 Professor Williams' research has been published in top-tier academic journals including the Journal of Consumer Research, the Journal of Marketing Research and the Journal of Experimental Psychology: Applied.
 She serves on the Editorial Review Boards for the Journal of Consumer Research, the Journal of Consumer Psychology, the Journal of Marketing Research, and the Journal of Marketing.
 She previously served as an Associate Editor at the Journal of Consumer Research.

 She teaches the core MBA course Marketing 611: Marketing Planning course to full time and executive MBA students.
-Professor Williams earned her PhD and MBA from the University of California, Los Angeles and her AB from Stanford University.
+Professor Williams earned her PhD and MBA from the University of California, Los Angeles and her BA from Stanford University.